Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Texans stats and trends

+- Houston has five wins against the spread in 12 games this year.

-- The Texans have been underdogs by 8.5 points or more eight times this season and are 3-5 ATS in those games.
+- So far this year, the Texans have been installed as underdogs by an 8.5-point margin or more eight times and are 3-5 ATS in those contests.

-- Houston's games this season have eclipsed the over/under four times in 12 opportunities (33.3%).
+- Houston's games this season have gone over the total in four out of 12 opportunities (33.3%).

 Home and road insights

-- At home this year, Houston is 3-3 against the spread and 1-5 overall.

-- In three of six games at home this season, Houston has gone over the total.
+- This year, in six home games, Houston has hit the over three times.

-- Seattle is 2-4 overall, and 3-3 against the spread, in away games.

-- This season, in six road games, Seattle has gone over the total once.
+- Seattle has gone over the total once in six away games this year.

 Powered by Data Skrive.